doneill/java-samples/README.md

 - [esri-callout](maven/esri-callout)

 ## Licensing
-A copy of the license is available in the repository's [LICENSE](LICENSE) file.
+Apache license is available in the repository's [LICENSE](LICENSE) file.